nicksessa/Paladin-react/README.md

 10. Display a list of living and dead characters.
 11. Keep track of "kills"
 12. Create a Constructor for NPCs (and PCs?) to make their creation easier and more effecient.
+13. Allow the user to change the name of their paladin.
+14. Enable the Restart Game option.

 ## Notes